vyperlang/vyper/docs/compiler-notes.rst

 `raise` is supported, uses the `REVERT` opcode to throw an exception (with reason string smaller than 32 bytes)

+** Return Statements **

+- `return` statements are supported.
+- There is a checker in place to ensure return statements are not missing in branches.

 *Compound Statements*

 **Functions**